Blog

 4.1.
 How should diarrhea be managed in adults and children?

-We recommend eating rice as soon as possible to facilitate intestinal transit and to hydrate yourself generously with drinks rich in electrolytes .
+We recommend eating rice as soon as possible to facilitate intestinal transit and hydrating yourself generously with drinks rich in electrolytes .
 During this period, vegetables are not necessarily digestible, but gradually eating them can be useful.
-Without shocking the metabolism, it is important to gradually return to a normal diet after this episode.
+Without rushing the metabolism, it is important to gradually return to a normal diet after this episode.

 When diarrhea is accompanied by many other symptoms, especially vomiting and nausea, it is right to suspect gastroenteritis, and to follow the associated recommendations .

 If diarrhea episodes recur regularly, it is important to understand the cause of this disorder.
-It may be due to lactose intolerance (dairy products), lack of fiber in the foods consumed, or bacteria/infection.
+It may be due to lactose intolerance (dairy products), a lack of fiber in the food consumed, or a bacteria/infection.

 In any case, seek advice from your healthcare professional if this symptom persists.